adriangonz/kubeedge-talk/README.md

 To install it an edge device you can download it directly from the [project's GitHub release page](https://github.com/kubeedge/kubeedge/releases/download/v1.4.0/keadm-v1.4.0-linux-arm.tar.gz).
 You can also leverage the included `Makefile` target as:

-> This needs to be run on the edge-side!
+> :warning: This needs to be run on the edge-side!

 ```python